 - Engage other community and city organizations to drive park development, park stewardship and recreation.

-- Including making recommendations on the use of the Lodging Tax.
+- Make recommendations on the use of the Lodging Tax.

 - Maintain Park and Recreation Advisory Board (PRAB) transparency and public communications.